-Lim Kee Liew @ Victor Lim ("Victor Lim") Cheah Wee Teong Working experience and occupation(s) during the past 10 years 2012 to 2021: Executive Chairman of the Company 2019 to 2022: Director, IT of Bridgestone Asia Pacific Pte Ltd years 2003 to Present: CEO of the Company and its subsidiaries 2017 to 2019: Director, Internal Audit of Surbana Jurong Pte Ltd 1999 to Present: Group Managing Director 2015 to 2017; Director of RSM Risk Advisory Pte.
-Ltd. 1997 to Present: Executive Director of the Company 2009 to 2015: Director of Risk Advisory of RSM Nelson Wheeler (Hong Kong) Shareholding interest in the listed issuer and its subsidiaries Direct interest of 577,451,068 ordinary shares in the Company and deemed interest in:- (i) 5 shares held by Ultraline Technology (S) Pte Ltd; (ii) 76 shares held by American Converters Industries Pte Ltd; and (iii) 319,887,674 shares held by his spouse.
-Nil Any relationship (including immediate family relationships) with any existing director, existing executive officer, the issuer and/ or substantial shareholder of the listed issuer or of any of its principal subsidiaries Spouse of Mdm.
-Leong Lai Heng, a Substantial Shareholder of the Company Nil Conflict of interest (including any competing business) Nil Nil Undertaking (in the format set out in Appendix 7.7) under Rule 720(1) has been submitted to the listed issuer - Yes / No Yes Yes Other Principal Commitments Please refer to the Directors' respective b Report. iographies on pages 6 to 8 of this Annual Other Directorships for the past 5 years S.O.
-NGV (S) Pte Ltd Nil
+Ng Chee Wee Tan Wei Lee Shareholding interest in the listed issuer and its subsidiaries Direct interest of 49,472,408 ordinary shares in the Company Any relationship (including immediate family relationships) with any existing director, existing executive officer, the issuer and/ or substantial shareholder of the listed issuer or of any of its principal subsidiaries Nil Nil Conflict of interest (including any competing business) Nil Nil Undertaking (in the format set out in Appendix 7.7) under Rule 720(1) has been submitted to the listed issuer - Yes / No Yes Yes Other Principal Commitments Please refer to the Directors' respective biographies from pages 6 to 8 of this Annual Report.
+Other Directorships for the past 5 years Nil Nil Other Present Directorships (i) Asian Micro Sdn.
+Bhd. (ii) Leverage Income Sdn.
+Bhd. (iii) Asian Micro Capital Sdn.
+Bhd. (i) Eastern Navigation Pty Ltd (ii) Eastern Navigation (Labuan) Ltd (iii) Eastern Navigation (Thailand) Co., Ltd (iv) PT Pandan Bahari Shipyard (v) Eastern Navigation Pte.
+Ltd. (vi) Eastern Carriers Pte Ltd (vii) Pandan Shipyard Pte.
+Ltd. (viii) Airblast (Singapore) Pte Ltd (ix) Eastern Lighterage Company Private Limited (x) Eastern Towage Pte Ltd. (xi) Merlinbird (S) Pte.
+Ltd. Any prior experience as a director of an issuer listed on the Exchange?

-Lim Kee Liew @ Victor Lim ("Victor Lim") Cheah Wee Teong Other Present Directorships (i) ACI Industries Pte Ltd (ii) AM NGV (S) Pte Ltd (iii) Asian Micro Sdn Bhd (iv) Leverage Income Sdn Bhd (v) Asian Micro Capital Sdn Bhd (vi) Asian Micro (Thailand) Co., Ltd (vii) AM NGV (T) Co., Ltd (viii) American Converters Industries Pte Ltd (ix) Ultraline Technology (S) Pte Ltd (x) ACI Technology (S) Pte Ltd (xi) SaveOne Pte Ltd (xii) Semtronic (M) Sdn Bhd (xiv) Vision Tomorrow Sdn Bhd (xv) Omni Victory Sdn Bhd (xvi) Bestwood Capital Sdn Bhd (xvii) Beechwood Capital Sdn Bhd (xviii) Stellar Victory Holdings Sdn Bhd (xix) PML Properties Sdn Bhd (xxi) Asian Micro Industries (Thailand) Co., Ltd (xxii) Asian Micro Realty Dev't.
-Inc. (xxiii) SaveOne, Incorporated FWP Consultancy Sdn Bhd Disclosure applicable to ap Any prior experience as a director of an issuer listed on the Exchange?
 If yes, please provide details of prior experience.
 If no, please state if the director has attended or will be attending training on the roles and responsibilities of a director of a listed issuer as prescribed by the Exchange.
 Please provide details of relevant experience and the nominating committee's reasons for not requiring the director to undergo training as prescribed by the Exchange (if applicable).
 Not applicable Not applicable

-The Company confirms that the response to the declaration for the items (a) to (k) of Appendix 7F of the Listing Manual: Rules of Catalist concerning the Directors to be re-elected is a "no".
+The Company confirms that the response to the declaration for the items (a) to (k) of Appendix 7F of the Listing Manual: Rules of Catalist concerning Mr. Ng Chee Wee is a "no".